 Removing the wisdom tooth eliminates the source of infection or decay that may jeopardize the integrity of your adjacent teeth.
 If Dr. Brimhall begins to see early signs of complications or limited space within the jaw, he may recommend that you or your teen schedule a wisdom teeth extraction before other problems arise.
 Otherwise, you may choose to simply wait and monitor the situation to see if it gets any worse.

-Call Us With Your Questions About Wisdom Teeth Removal & Book an Appt.
+Call Us With Your Questions Wisdom Teeth Removal & Book an Appointment

 Ensuring Your Comfort During Oral Surgery